panwarharsh15/microProject1/README.md

 # microProject1
-a static web page using html &amp; CSS
+a static web page using html & CSS.